-A Catalina ferry is the most common way to make the 26-mile trip to Catalina Island from the Los Angeles mainland.
+A Catalina Island ferry is the most common way to make the 26-mile trip to Catalina Island from the Los Angeles mainland.
+Your destination, Santa Catalina Island, is part Los Angeles County with law enforcement provided by the Los Angeles County Sheriff’s Department.
+Avalon, the island’s only municipality, is governed by its own city council.

 Catalina Island Ferry Terminal Locations